troido/bless-howto/README.md

 [View BLEss's documentation](https://troido.github.io/bless-howto/) | [Report an issue with BLEss](https://github.com/troido/bless-howto/issues)

 BLEss is an easy to use Android BLE library.
-It is blazing fast, effortless and efficient that deals with painful Android BLE implementation for you!
+It is blazing fast, effortless, efficient and will deal with painful Android BLE implementation for you!

 <p align="center">
     <h1 align="center">